-Ysanet Batista, Founder, Co-op Manager, and Chef
+Ysanet Batista, Founder, Co-op Coordinator, and Chef

 Frances A. Pérez-Rodríguez was born in Puerto Rico, raised in New York City, and stands in solidarity with the oppressed peoples of the world.
 She is deeply inspired by the reality of maintaining a healthy relationship with the planet and with one another through connecting with and freeing the land.
 A Farm School NYC graduate, Frances prides herself on being Woke Foods' Food & Land Education Coordinator, Rise & Root Farm's market manager, and a member of La Finca Del Sur Community Farm where she grows produce and herbs (both for herself and the South Bronx Farmers Market/community), and assists with culturally-relevant programming centered around urban agriculture, food sovereignty, and healing with herbalism, political education, and the ability to reimagine our world.
 She is a daughter, a youth leader, a community organizer, and above all, seeker of truths.